Gold 6553 metres, CR76.5/149

 Of the 229 holes-in-one at St Francis Links, 114 have been at No 17, where Nicklaus designed a Redan-style green in the dunes playing between 190 and 125 metres.
 Golfers of all abilities have improved odds of a hole-in-one if they hit the green, which slopes towards the back, where the pin is always placed.
 It has become a fun hole where groups are entertained with sundowner shootouts.
 Several other holes stand out as equally unique creations.
 The opening par 4 over a dune; the risk-and-reward short par 4 at No 5 with its array of bunkers; the wide fairway and hidden green at 12.
 And then there are a quartet of demanding par 4s at Nos 9, 11, 15 and 18, each with its own individual character.

 Luxury self-catering homes are available to rent through the estate’s website.
 The St Francis Lodge has 10 guest rooms close to the clubhouse.
-A new sectional title development by Mantis Group will feature two-bedroom en-suite units (with double garage) overlooking the 18th hole with ocean views.
+A new sectional title development by Mantis Group features two-bedroom en-suite units (with double garage) overlooking the 18th hole with ocean views.

 Spacious 280-metre range with grass bays some distance from clubhouse.
 Short-game area adjoins clubhouse.

 1/ St Francis Links was where Par-3 golf began locally.
 CEO Jeff Clause had the bright idea of converting the course into 18 Par-3 holes – “The Ultimate Par 3” with its own scorecard – employing temporary tees 75 to 130 metres from each green.
 It makes for a quick round using carts, and is popular on windy days.
 There is even a club championship.

 2/ Voted Golf Digest Best New Course in 2007, and a constant presence in the Top 10 since then.
 Walking is allowed, yet many use carts.

-3/ The estate has grown to 188 completed homes, out of a projected 540.
-St Francis Links has experience an increase in property sales since Covid as young families move into the area.
+3/ The estate has grown to 220 completed homes, out of a projected 540.
+St Francis Links has experienced an increase in property sales since Covid as young families move into the area.

 4/ Numerous elite tournaments, pro and amateur, have been played here.
 The Sunshine Tour visits regularly.